top of page

 Why Motivation Isn’t the Issue

-Neurodivergent people are often deeply motivated—but motivation doesn’t function on command.
+Neurodivergent individuals are often deeply motivated.
+However, motivation doesn’t function on command.
+It follows:

 How to Work With Neurodivergent New Year Energy